-2. All mounting screws not specified require a 9/64" (3.5 mm) pilot hole drilled approximately 5/8" (16 mm) deep.
-Additionally, seal any hole drilled in the transom of the boat with marine-grade silicone sealant (not included).

-- 3. Route the cable to the Control Head, and insert the connector into the appropriate slot.
-Use the connector designated for accessories on the control head - 4.
-If the connections are correct, the Control Head will begin displaying water temperature information immediately (assuming that the control head is powered on).
-If the gauge fails to read properly at high speeds, adjust the height of the sensor on the transom.
+- All mounting screws require a 9/64" (3.5 mm) pilot hole drilled approximately 5/8" (16 mm) deep.
+Additionally, seal any hole drilled in the transom of the boat with marine-grade silicone sealant (not included). - 3.
+Route the cable to the control head, and insert the connector into the appropriate slot.
+Use the connector designated for accessories on the control head. - 4.
+If the connections are correct, the control head will begin displaying boat speed information immediately (assuming that the control head is powered on and the boat is moving).
+If the speed sensor fails to read properly at high speeds, adjust the height of the module on the transom.